oracle/graal/docs/getting-started/graalvm-enterprise/oci/cloud-shell.md

 [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) is a browser-based terminal accessible from the Oracle Cloud Console.
 It provides access to a Linux shell with a pre-authenticated OCI Command Line Interface (CLI), preinstalled developer tools, and comes with 5GB of storage.

-Oracle GraalVM for JDK 17 with Native Image are preinstalled in Cloud Shell.
+Oracle GraalVM for JDK 17 is preinstalled in Cloud Shell.
+It includes a JDK and Natime Image.

 > Note: Oracle GraalVM is available on Oracle Cloud Infrastructure (OCI) at no additional cost.
 The support is included in the Oracle Cloud subscription.